What Our Grads Say

 Click to read the Spring edition .

 If you are a student that attended high school with EPSB, you may qualify to register online.
-If you attended another school district (i.e. Edmonton Catholic, Sturgeon, another province or country) you will have to make an appointment to register in-person.
+If you attended another school district (i.e. Edmonton Catholic, Sturgeon, another province or country) you will have to register in-person.
 Please call 780-425-6753 during regular business hours to book your appointment; dates are listed below.

 You MUST bring to your appointment, government issued identification (i.e.Canadian birth certificate, driver's licence, passport, immigration documents).
 IF your high school marks are from another province or country, also bring them.
 Without proper documentation, your registration may be delayed.